AI Agent Skills Integration

 ORCHESTRATIA_HUB_URLenv var) - Calls

-orchestratia status --jsonto get server, session, and task info - Formats and injects a context banner into Claude's conversation
+orchestratia status --jsonto get server, session, and task info - Formats and injects a context banner into the agent's conversation

-This gives Claude immediate awareness of its role, assigned tasks, and the project context — without any manual prompting.
+This gives the agent immediate awareness of its role, assigned tasks, and the project context — without any manual prompting.
+The same hook script works for all three agents.

 PreToolUse: Permission Enforcement

-- Reads the tool name and parameters from Claude Code's hook input
+- Reads the tool name and parameters from the agent's hook input

 - Loads cached approval rules from the hub (stored locally for speed)